-The Assessor’s Office has full time appraisers on staff to help with questions or problems concerning real property.
+The Assessor’s Office has appraisers on staff to help with questions or problems concerning real property.

 The following questions and answers will help you, the taxpayer, better understand the Property Tax process:

 The Notice of Property Valuation and Tax Change is mailed annually at the end of July to all property owners in Tooele County and indicates the current real property market value, estimated taxes and tax entities hearing schedules.
 (If a tax increase is proposed by a taxing entity, a date and time will be shown.)
 This is a meeting you should attend if you want a voice in your taxes and tax rate.

 This document is extremely important and provides taxpayers with a yearly accounting of their current market value, property classification and instructions for appealing market value to the Board of Equalization.